MediaComem/comem-archidep/ex/wopr-deployment.md

   remember that in the final setup, you must use a port that is not publicly exposed.

+> **Advanced tip:** if you know what you are doing, you can already set up the
+> automated deployment project structure, so that you can already point your
+> systemd configuration to the correct directory.
+That way you will not have to
+> modify it later.

 ## Serve the application through nginx